YousifY1/YousifY1.github.io/design.md

 - Screenshots from gameplay
 - A playable embedded version of the game
 - Instructions for controls
-- A high-score or challenge section
+- A high-score section
 - A short “About the Developer” section
 - A contact or feedback section

 ## Additional Features I Might Add
-- Animated buttons
+- Different outcomes such as one the stick figures leaving
-- Hover effects
+- Background changes
 - Background music
 ---